ran-j/codeartifact-auth/readme.md

--r --repository                 The name of the repository e.g. OrganisationNamePackages -s --scope                      The npm scope for the private package e.g. @OrganisationName -p --region                     The region the codeArtifact repository is hosted in e.g. us-east-1 -h --help                       display help page
+-r --repository                 The name of the repository e.g. OrganisationNamePackages -s --scope                      The npm scope for the private package e.g. @OrganisationName -p --region                     The region the codeArtifact repository is hosted in e.g. us-east-1 -m --packageType                The package type to set.
+Currently supports npm or poetry -h --help                       display help page

 Long options may be passed with a single dash.